Account safety & responsible automation

 Freelancer.com's API rules

-Freelancer.com publishes a developer API for legitimate platform integrations — but their API terms specifically restrict using it for automated bidding on a freelancer's behalf.
+Freelancer.com publishes a developer API for legitimate platform integrations, but their API terms specifically restrict using it for automated bidding on a freelancer's behalf.
 (See the public Freelancer.com developer documentation for the current version of those terms.)
-A tool that bids by calling that API is operating against the platform's stated rules.
+A tool that bids by calling that API isn't operating in a grey area.
+It's operating against the platform's stated rules.
+That distinction matters when your account is on the line.

 How most cloud-hosted auto bidders work

-Many auto-bidding tools are hosted web apps.
-To bid on your behalf, they typically use one of two architectures:
+Most auto-bidding tools are hosted web apps.
+To bid on your behalf, they'll use one of two architectures.
+Both have the same underlying problem:

 Either way, your Freelancer.com login lives on a third-party server.
-If that server is breached, your account is exposed.
-And if the bidding flows through Freelancer.com's API in a way their terms restrict, your account can be flagged or suspended.
+Breached server, exposed account.
+Simple as that.
+And if the bidding flows through Freelancer.com's API in a way their terms restrict, you're the one who gets flagged, not the tool's vendor.
+We think that risk transfer is worth naming clearly, because most competitors don't.

 How FreelancerAutoBid works